 NOTE: BCIT also offers a Bachelor of Technology Degree in GIS.
 Students enrolled in the Advanced Diploma can change to the Bachelor of Technology program early in the Fall semester if required.
 Once the student has committed to the Advanced Diploma and has graduated, they cannot take subsequent courses and apply for the Bachelor of Technology.

 If you’ve missed a Geographic Information Systems (GIS) information session, the full video is now available.
 Note: This information session was held May 21, 2020 and topics discussed in this session are subject to change without notice.

-You do not need to be registered into a program in order to take a part-time course, and you can register online, by FAX or by telephone.
+You do not need to be registered into a program in order to take a Flexible Learning course, and you can register online, by FAX or by telephone.
 You may register for courses prior to applying to the program, with the understanding that taking these courses in advance of acceptance does not guarantee your acceptance into the program.

 Students are responsible for ensuring they meet formal GIS course prerequisites or have the necessary skills and knowledge to complete a course successfully.
 Successful completion of a course without the formal prerequisite does not imply successful completion or credit for the prerequisite course.
 Students who intend to complete one of the GIS programs must formally satisfy all course prerequisites through transfer/exemption credit or Prior Learning Assessment and Recognition.

 Students must be registered the day before the course starts.
 Departmental approval is required for late registration.
 Contact the GIS Program Assistant to request late registration.